Here is a breakdown of major shareholders in Teck Resources Limited (NYSE: TECK)

 The top institutional shareholder in the company is Royal Bank of Canada with over 22.76 million shares valued at $413.12 million.
 The investor’s holdings represent 4.35% of the TECK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Beutel, Goodman & Company Ltd with 14.03 million shares valued at $254.65 million to account for 2.68% of the shares outstanding.
 The other top investors are Letko, Brosseau & Associates Inc. which holds 13.53 million shares representing 2.58% and valued at over $245.5 million, while Vanguard Group, Inc. (The) holds 2.57% of the shares totaling 13.48 million with a market value of $244.59 million.

-The stock witnessed a 14.02% loss in the last 1 month and extending the period to 3 months gives it a 10.99%, and is -1.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.11% over the week and 4.81% over the month.
+The stock witnessed a 15.05% loss in the last 1 month and extending the period to 3 months gives it a 25.72%, and is 6.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.77% over the week and 4.74% over the month.

 Teck Resources Limited (TECK) Analyst Forecasts